 What you should do instead is:

 • As soon as you’re able to get somewhere safe, call 911 to report the dog attack.
-Request an ambulance if you’re injured, and give the authorities the best description you can for the dog.
+Request an ambulance if you’re injured, and give the authorities as accurate a description as you can provide for the dog.
 Let them know which direction the dog was headed the last time you saw it.

 • The 911 operator will usually dispatch local Animal Control officers to the scene.
-Give them a statement, and do your best to answer their questions.
+Give them a statement, and provide clear answers to their questions.
 Afterward, they will search for the dog, and if they find it, place the animal in quarantine.
 This is so the canine can be observed for signs of rabies.

 • Seek medical attention for your injuries.
 As we discussed earlier, even bites that seem small should be cleaned thoroughly to prevent infection.
 Your doctor may recommend rabies vaccination if the dog’s vaccination status can’t be determined, or they might prescribe antibiotics to prevent bacterial infections.